PytorchScholarAndroid/HAR_CNN/README.md

 # HAR_CNN

-this is official repository for CNN part of Human Activity Recognition app
+This is official repository for CNN part of Human Activity Recognition app

 ### Prerequisites

-Python 3 is used during development anf following libraries are required to run the code
+Python 3 is used during development and following libraries are required to run the code

 * pytorch
 * Matplotlib